GreptimeTeam/greptimedb/README.md

   find an installation instructions [here](https://grpc.io/docs/protoc-installation/).
   **Note that `protoc` version needs to be >= 3.15** because we have used the `optional` keyword.
 You can check it with `protoc --version`.
-- python3-dev or python3-devel(Optional, only needed if you want to run scripts in cpython): this install a Python shared library required for running python scripting engine(In CPython Mode).
+- python3-dev or python3-devel(Optional feature, only needed if you want to run scripts in CPython, and also need to enable `pyo3_backend` feature when compiling(by `cargo run -F pyo3_backend` or add `pyo3_backend` to src/script/Cargo.toml 's `features.default` like `default = ["python", "pyo3_backend]`)): this install a Python shared library required for running Python scripting engine(In CPython Mode).
 This is available as `python3-dev` on ubuntu, you can install it with `sudo apt install python3-dev`, or `python3-devel` on RPM based distributions (e.g. Fedora, Red Hat, SuSE).
 Mac's `Python3` package should have this shared library by default.
+More detail for compiling with PyO3 can be found in [PyO3](https://pyo3.rs/v0.18.1/building_and_distribution#configuring-the-python-version)'s documentation.

 #### Build with Docker